jundalisay/spblist/content/en/superphysics/principles/chapter-07b.md

 ---
 heading: "Chapter 7b"
-title: "Decon Notation: Solving the Measurement Problem"
+title: "Qualimath Decon Notation: Solving the Measurement Problem"
 # Math for Qualities and Ratios" more than Quantities and Equalities"
 date: 2020-12-27
 weight: 36